ladyd252/bad-baby/_posts/2020-05-10-sesame-and-sesame-cocoa-rugelach.md

     11. Let pastries cool for 10-20 minutes, then enjoy\!\!
 ---

-Since weekends are now suddenly full of free time, I tried a new recipe today.
-Rugelach is an Israeli bakery shop staple - soft, chocolaty goodness....
-Mmmm, carbs...
-Sorry, I might've just drooled a little.&nbsp;
+Since weekends are now suddenly full of free time, today was a good opportunity to try a new recipe.
+Rugelach is an Israeli bakery shop staple - soft, chocolaty goodness….
+Mmmm, carbs… Sorry, I might've just drooled a little.&nbsp;

 ![](/uploads/dsc-0457.jpg){: width="1000" height="662"}